 This class responds to the counseling national standards listed in Section II.
 These include curricular experiences and demonstrated knowledge in the areas of roles and responsibilities as members of crisis management response teams (G.1.c); theories of transitions across the lifespan (G.3.a); effects of crises, disaster, & trauma events (G.3.c); understanding of developmental crises, disability, addictive behavior, psychopathology, and environmental factors as they affect both normal and abnormal behavior (G.3.f); and crisis intervention and suicide prevention models, including the use of psychological first aid strategies (G.5.g).
-Additionally, this course responds to the specialty standards for clinical mental health counseling including understanding of the impact of crises, disasters, and other trauma-causing events (A.9); understanding of the principles of crisis intervention (C.6); understanding the appropriate use of diagnosis during crises (K.5); and differentiation between diagnosis and developmentally appropriate reactions to crises (L.3).
+Additionally, this course responds to the specialty standards for clinical mental health counseling including understanding of the impact of crises, disasters, and other trauma-causing events (A.9); understanding of the operation of an emergency management system (A.10); understanding of the principles of crisis intervention (C.6); understanding the appropriate use of diagnosis during crises (K.5); and differentiation between diagnosis and developmentally appropriate reactions to crises (L.3).